Record an overpayment

 👣 Walkthrough

-1 Find and open the invoice the customer was paying (in our example, the $110 invoice).
+1 Find and open the invoice the customer is paying (in our example, the $110 invoice).
 In the top menu, click the Add Receipt button.

 Unpaid customer invoice screen in Gimbla highlighting the Add Receipt button to record a payment

-2 In the receipt window, type in the total amount the customer actually gave you (e.g., $150).
+2 In the receipt window, type in the total amount the customer actually paid (e.g., $150).
 Gimbla will automatically detect the extra money and display an Overpayment box, warning you that it is going to create a $40 overpayment document.
 Click Add to confirm.

 Gimbla Add Receipt popup showing a $150 payment entry for a $110 invoice and an automatic $40 overpayment warning